yeasy/learning_pickleball/01_background_en.md

 ![The Born of Pickleball](_images/pickleball-born.png)

 It is said that they both like to play tennis and badminton, but because of the high learning difficulty, their families can not join easily.
 So, they wanted to invent a sport that the seniors and youths can also participate in.
-After a comprehensive study of tennis, badminton, table tennis and other sports, the three inventors chose a moderate court size, used a wooden racket, and designed a slow-flying plastic ball, which greatly lowered the learning bar for getting started.
+After a comprehensive study of tennis, badminton, table tennis and other sports, the three inventors chose a moderate court size, used a wooden paddle, and designed a slow-flying plastic ball, which greatly lowered the learning bar for getting started.
 Everyone fell in love with the new sport all at once, and it spread soon.
 The name of Pickleball came from a local “pickle boat” races.

 Till the year 1990, all 50 states in USA have pickleball players.
 In 2010, International Federation of Pickleball (IFP) was founded to help promote the sport around the world.